Ethos Group New England · Leadership Development

 07

-Menu Disclosure
+Menu disclosure

 Use a menu and final waiver to close and disclose — transparently and professionally.
 Overcome objections and hold the finance program together before focusing on individual products.
 The A.C.T.I.O.N. close is your tool here.